-5. Get Expert Advice
+8. Get Expert Advice.

 In our technological age, there are almost unlimited choices when you’re making a purchase.
 While you may get a good deal ordering shoes or razors online, this is one purchase that you want to do in person.

-Working with a reputable and GIA certified jeweler and diamond expert ensures that you’re getting the best diamond at the best price.
+Working with a reputable and GIA-certified jeweler and diamond expert ensures that you’re getting the best diamond at the best price.

-Many places that source their own gems are also able to customize and custom design the perfect ring for your bride to be.
+Many places that source their own gems are also able to customize and custom design the perfect ring for your spouse to be.
 There’s no reason to go it alone when making one of the biggest purchases of your life.